alevani/ant_war_simulation/README.md

 # The ant kingdom

-Throughout this chapter, we will go through the history of ants, what they are and wha they account for. ...
+Throughout this chapter, we will go through the history of ants, what they are and wha they account for. ... various species that could be interesting to study and use for the simulation

 Introduction to the chapter?
 Like this chapter will go thought that, and that, and blah blah blah..Jan's style ;) (sorry if you see this <3) (something like above)